 Casa de la Memoria

-Another museum but with an entirely different theme!
+It’s another museum but with an entirely different theme!
 Casa de la Memoria is enlightening and informative for everyone and aims to support the victims of drug cartels, gangs, and terrible civil war.
 It preserves the history for current and future generations so that people can learn more about it from the exhibits, emotional photography, and artwork and avoid the pitfalls in the future.
-The best part is that there are no entry charges and the whole place is well-designed.
+The best part is that there are no entry charges and the place is well-designed.

 Plaza Botero